-Candid Confessions by Indian musicians, sound engineers and other professionals
+Candid Confessions - a podcast by Indian musicians, sound engineers and industry professionals

 Summary: Musicians, sound technicians, singers, lyricists, music business professionals and other highly experienced individuals share some mistakes they have made along their wonderful journey so far... called "life".
 The aim of this podcast is to simply understand how one identifies a mistake and tries to resolve it in musical environments - be it in the studio, live shows, etc. Conceived by SudeepAudio.com - India's first pro audio portal.
 A new confession every Sunday @ 10am.
 Subscribe to the podcast now... listen... and learn.